-On 1 April 2019 private health funds rebates will no longer be available for 16 natural therapies, including shiatsu.
+Since 1 April 2019 private health funds rebates are no longer available for 16 natural therapies, including shiatsu.
 The federal government's decision to do this was based on a flawed 2015 government health review.

 - disrespects the 55% of Australians who use complementary therapies

 - overestimates the value of less than 1% savings for health funds — the rebate paid for the 16 therapies is only a small fraction of the overall rebate budget

 - restricts shiatsu clients, who are privately insured, a choice in their healthcare

 - disregards experience and testimonials of shiatsu practitioners and clients who have benefitted from shiatsu in Australia in the past 40 years, and the Japanese Government that officially recognises shiatsu as a therapy